 Who is responsible for the instruction of Title I/Supplemental Program students?

-- Classroom teachers are responsible for the core or initial reading and math instruction, guided reading, and DRA assessment.
+- Classroom teachers are responsible for the core or initial reading and math instruction.

 - The supplemental programs teachers work cooperatively with the classroom teachers to provide additional instruction and/or support.